9 Trends and Predictions for Modern Manufacturers in 2020

 The consumer may not buy on the day, but they are likely to make purchasing decisions based on what they see at a trade show.

-This is not to take away from Ecommerce platforms and online marketplaces like eBay and Amazon.
+This is not to take away from e-commerce platforms and online marketplaces like eBay and Amazon.
 These are still the mainstays, but businesses are seeing value in combining them with the physical presence offered at tradeshows and boutique sellers.

-3. Small Manufacturers Will Become Brand Owners
+3. Manufacturers Will Become Direct to Consumer Brands

 Around 41% of customers switch companies because of poor online personalization and a lack of trust.